chuangcaleb/wtsa/_drafts/Disney's Raya - TV Series Pitch 1/RAYA E1 - Kumandra.md

 - Benja and Raya stand on the end of the main bridge leading into Heart.
 Four distinct factions stand arranged before them.
 Benja welcomes them.
 	- Tail Chief: Nice speech, Chief Benja, but why’d you really bring us here?
 Are you gonna rob us?
-	- Sping Chief: Why would he need to rob us?
+	- Spine Chief: Why would he need to rob us?
 The land of Heart already has everything.
 	- Dang Hai (Talon Chief): *And what is there to rob?
 Even our rivers are drying up!* (remember this)
 	- Virana (Fang chief): It’s easy to champion "Kumandra" when you hold the mightiest weapon in all the lands.
 	- Everyone argues.
 - Raya steps forward towards the only other kid in the rowdy pack
-	- The kid steps forward from behind a woman.
-"I'm Namaari.
+	- The kid steps forward from behind a woman. "*S’lam*.
+I'm Namaari.
 Daughter of the chieftess of Fang."
 	- They quickly fangirl together and connect over Naamari's dragon pendant.
 	- "Do you want to come eat my dad's Kumandra stew?"
 	- They go in together